On Daybreak Radio, August 13, 2014: New innovations in power tools, when two is better than one

 In 2008, LivingHome began focusing on emerging home-related online and mobile apps.
 We also featured curated content on digital options for home enhancement, such as download-to-print high resolution images from the Web.

-Now, in 2012, the new LivingHome takes the next step in its evolution by combining leading edge digital publishing tools with a content and services focus on software applications for Web, mobile, social and local usage that let homeowners save time and make smarter decisions in enhancing life at their homes.
-See below for videos on our two tech partners, PadSquad and PublishThis.
+Now, in 2014, the new LivingHome takes the next step in its evolution with a content and services focus on technology advancements for Web, mobile, social and local usage that let homeowners save time and make smarter decisions in enhancing life at their homes.